Information on accommodation, door codes, alarms and wifi.

 Visitors are provided with bed sheets and towels, but you may wish to save on the cost of accommodation and bring your own sheets along.
 Please note that sleeping bags are not allowed on the Station’s beds.

 An small idyllic lakeside cottage is also available for rent, which can be a good base for fieldwork in Evo.

-It has no running water or electricity, but it is a perfect way to experience the beauty and serenity of Evo.
+It has no running water or electricity but has gas powered refrigerator and stove.
 The cottage also has its own sauna.

 To book a room please contact our office.